×

 This article is here to help you unpack the best strategies to reduce your compute costs and maximize the benefit of the cloud data lakehouse architecture to take advantage of emerging competition in compute

-What you need to know about cloud computing costs
+What you need to know about cloud compute costs

 To understand cloud costs, it’s important to understand the cloud computing ecosystem itself.
 Any savings ultimately derive from the cloud environment.